-6.1.
+Requirements Guidance 1.2.1.
 Conversion factors are defined for each product in scope or for relevant product components.
 The methodology is justified, documented and reflected accordingly in the system used by the Organisation.
 Conversion factors may be expressed in material volume or weight.
-It may be specific to the product line level, or it may be a range.
+It may be specific to the product line level or it may be a range.
 The Organisation should be able to explain the methodology used to calculate the applicable conversion factors.

-6.2.
-The data records used by the Organisation enable volume or unit reconciliation between movements of materials or products (reception, production, shipping) and existing stocks (before, during, after production).
+1.2.2.
+The data records used by the Organisation enable volume or unit reconciliation between movements of materials or products (reception, production, shipping) and existing stocks (before, during and after production).
 All movements, transformations and stocks of verified products shall be accounted for.

-6.3.
-If outsourcing to an external party, the Organisation ensures that the subcontractor also meets all applicable requirements of this Standard.
-Sufficient procedures shall be in place to ensure that the use of subcontractors does not prevent compliance with the elements of the Standard.
-Concerned subcontractors must comply with the relevant requirements of the Standard.
-To this end, subcontractors shall be aware of relevant requirements, which might be included in the contracts/agreements concluded with the Organisation and/or in training or written instructions provided to the subcontractor.

-7. Sales and managing outputs

-7.1.
-All output material sold with a claim is clearly identifiable, and claims conform to the requirements of the Claims and Seal Use Standard.

-The different chain of custody models results in different claims available for the output.
-The Claims and Seal Use Standard is an important complementary normative document to refer to.

-- 7.2.
-Records of all sales of claimed products are recorded by the Organisation, including, but not limited to:

-- Reference of sale and / or delivery document
+1.2.3.
+If outsourcing to an external party, the Organisation ensures that the sub-contractor also meets all applicable requirements of this Standard.
+Sufficient procedures shall be in place to ensure that the use of sub-contractors does not prevent compliance with the elements of the Standard.
+The concerned sub-contractors must comply with the relevant requirements of the Standard.
+To this end, sub-contractors shall be aware of relevant requirements, which might be included in the contracts/agreements concluded with the Organisation and/or in training or written instructions provided to the sub-contractor.
+1.3.
+Sales and managing outputs Requirements Guidance 1.3.1.
+All output material sold with a claim is clearly identifiable and claims conform to the requirements of "The Claims and Seal Use Standard".
+The different chain of custody models result in different claims available for the output.
+"The Claims and Seal Use Standard" is an important complementary normative document to refer to.
+1.3.2.
+Records of all sales of claimed products are recorded by the Organisation, including, but not limited to the following: Reference of sale and/or delivery document, Date of shipping, Description of the product, Type of raw material and, if applicable, species, Quantities, Product claim, if applicable.
+A basic set of output material data is required to enable traceability between and within verified Organisations.
+Additional product information may be passed on to the next entity.

-- Date of shipping

-- Description of product

-- · Type of raw material and, if applicable, species

-- Quantities

-- Product claim, if applicable.

-There is a basic set of output material data required to enable traceability between and within verified Organisations.
-Additional product information may be passed on to the next entity, provided that those are credible.
 Passing on verified information on the origin of the raw material is optional but may be crucial to achieving compliance with regulatory requirements (such as the European Union Deforestation Regulation) or brand sustainability requirements.
 Additional claims are available for products that are fully traceable to the source.
 If the mixing of inputs with different sources is happening, the system should allow to appropriately merge such information in an accurate and up-to-date manner.

+Requirements

-7.3.
-For the sale of compliant material, the Organisation may record verified information on the country, sub-national regions or plot of land where the product's raw material has been harvested (or a pool of these from where the product material may be originating from) may also be recorded.
+1.3.3.
+For the sale of compliant material, the Organisation may compile and record verified information on the country, sub-national regions or plot of land where the product's raw material has been harvested (or a pool of these from where the product material may originate).